Tallinn: City transport

-The city operates a system of bus (73 lines), tram (5 lines) and trolley-bus (4 lines) routes to all districts; the 33 km long tram system is the only tram network in Estonia.
-A flat-fare system is used.
+The city operates a system of bus (73 lines), tram (5 lines) and trolleybus (4 lines) routes to all districts; the 48 km long tram system is the only tram network in Estonia.
+A flat-fare system is used, with discounted travel available for certain concession groups.
 The ticket-system is based on prepaid RFID cards available in kiosks and post offices.
 In January 2013, Tallinn became the first European capital to offer a fare-free service on buses, trams and trolleybuses within the city limits.
 This service is available to residents who register with the municipality.

-Tallinn offers a wide range of smart mobility options, with extensive free-floating fleets of e-scooters, e-bikes, bikes, and cars available for rent throughout the city.
+Tallinn offers a wide range of smart mobility options, such as e-scooters, e-bikes, bikes, and cars.

 Air

 The Lennart Meri Tallinn Airport is about 4 km from Town Hall square (Raekoja plats).
-There is a tram (Line Number: 4) and local bus connection between the airport and the edge of the city centre (bus no. 2).
+There is a tram (lines 2 and 4) and city bus (no. 2 and 15) connection between the airport and the city centre.
 The nearest railway station Ülemiste is only 1.5 km from the airport.
 The construction of the new section of the airport began in 2007 and was finished in summer 2008.

 Ferry

 The port of Tallinn is one of the busiest cruise and passenger harbours in Northern Europe with over 10 million people passing through in 2016.

-Several ferry operators, including Viking Line, Tallink and Eckerö Line, connect Tallinn to Helsinki, Mariehamn, Stockholm, and St. Petersburg.
+Several ferry operators, including Viking Line, Tallink and Eckerö Line, connect Tallinn to Helsinki, Mariehamn and Stockholm.
 Passenger lines connect Tallinn to Helsinki (83 km north of Tallinn) in approximately 2–3.5 hours by cruiseferries, with up to eight daily crossings all year round.